 Performing a Conditional Search

-Search for a Range of Values and NULL Values
+Use the WHERE Clause to Search for a Range of Values with BETWEEN and IN Clauses

 Working with Functions